I7-Examples/When-in-Rome-2/docs/source.txt

 Carry out someone trying filling the moon of the creature out on the blank label:
 	fix blank label;
 	now the filled label is alien-marked;
-	change moon of the second noun to the moon of the creature.
+	now moon of the second noun is the moon of the creature.

 Report a creature trying filling the moon of the creature out on something:
 	let destination be the moon of the creature;